 As early as I can remember, I have had a recurring dream about a girl with purple hair.
 Because I did not know her name, I called her Violet.
 I referred to her as my mother, but she was not my mother, she was more like the sister I never had.

 In the dream, Violet and I are in a white field.
-There is a red line on the ground and all the people of earth are dividing themselves and relocating to one of the two sides.
+There is a red line on the ground and all the people of Earth are dividing themselves and relocating to one of the two sides.
 Violet and I want to stay together, but we believe that we can’t.
 In order to preserve the human race, we had to separate on each side of the line.
-However, as we parted, we look back at each other.
-That is where the dream would always end.
+However, as we parted, we look back at each other, and that's where the dream always ends.

-Below is a picture of Violet that I drew when I was in high school.
-She does not have a mouth because we communicated through thought.
+This is a picture of Violet that I drew in high school.
+She has no mouth because we communicated through thought.

 As a child, I was fascinated by dinosaurs.
-I wanted to be a paleontologist when I grew up.
-But that changed when I was 11 years old.
+My wish was to become a paleontologist, but that changed when I was eleven years old.

 In 1993, Jurassic Park was released in theaters across America.
-At the time, I was going through puberty.
-My perspective of the world was changing.
-It was while watching the Jewish puppet master Steven Spielberg that I realized, I didn't really want to dig in the dirt for fossils.
+At the time, I was entering puberty and my perspective of the world was changing.
+It was while watching the Jewish puppet master Steven Spielberg that I realized, I didn't really want to dig in the dirt for old bones.
 I wanted to travel back in time and ride dinosaurs.

-After much consideration I knew that my passion was not in paleontology at all, but instory telling.
+After much consideration I realized that my passion was not in paleontology at all, but instory telling.
 I realized that even though I could never, really, ride a dinosaur, through the entertainment industry, I could make it appear as though I did.
+This realization changed everything.

 When I told my church bishop that I wanted to be a movie director he told me I couldn’t.
 Bishop Frank said that Hollywood was controlled by a group of people who do not live according to Christian standards.
 If I chose the entertainment industry, I would be required to abandon my moral practices to make the films that producers wanted me to make.

-My main problem with finding a female companion was that girls were not passionate about film making.
-In the 90s (before cell phones and YouTube), most girls were embarrassed to be on camera.
-I concluded that moviemaking was a boy thing, like football or chess.
-If I was ever going to get married, I would have to be accepting of females and their differences.
+My main problem with finding a female companion was that girls were not passionate about moviemaking.
+In the '90s (before cell phones and YouTube), most girls were embarrassed to be on camera.
+I concluded that moviemaking was a boy thing, like football and chess.
+If I was ever going to get married, I had to accept women and their differences.

 The Lunchbox Puzzle

 In the fifth grade, my teacher gave my class an assignment where we had to create a puzzle (like a crossword or a word search) and put it in a special container.
-Then we would draw each other’s names and solve our partner’s puzzle.
+Then we drew each other’s names and solve our partner’s puzzle.

-I was excited about the project but did not know which puzzle to make.
+I was excited about the project but I didn't know which puzzle to make.
 Therefore, I made them all.
 I created 14 challenges.
-When solved, each challenge revealed a letter and the letters could be combined to reveal the answer to the puzzle.
+When solved, each challenge revealed a letter and the letters combined to reveal the answer.

 When I was 15 years old, I was taken to the doctor because my legs were swelling with fluid.
 At first, the doctors thought I had lupus and that my body was attacking my kidneys.
 The doctor said that unless they stabilize the threat, I had less than one month to live.

-That night, as I thought of the possibility of death, I felt sad because it seemed that I had not lived my life to its full potential.
+Later, in the hospital, as I thought of the possibility of death, I felt sad because it seemed that I had not lived my life to its full potential.
 I was a good Christian.
 I followed the rules.
 But I had not done anything worth remembering.
 So, that night I prayed to God and made Him a deal.
 I said that if He lets me live, then in the future, after I die, when I meet him at the pearly gates, I will come with a good story to tell Him.